How to Convert MapInfo TAB to Esri Shapefile

 7. View the Output Dataset

-To view the output dataset, click on the Dwelling writer feature type to open the popup menu, then click on the View Written Data button.
+To view the output dataset, click on the Dwelling writer feature type to open the mini toolbar, then click on the View Written Data button.

 viewwrittendata.png

-In Visual Preview, you should have 90 features all containing the word Dwelling.
+In Data Preview (formerly Visual Preview), you should have 90 features that all contain the word 'Dwelling'.

 finaloutput.png